ModiaSim/Modia.jl/docs/src/index.md

   Such variables `v` need to be declared with `v = Var(hideResult=true)`, in order that this error does not appear (and these variables are then not stored in the result).

+- getPath(path, ...) does no longer return a dictionary but a SignalTables.SignalTable.

 - Internal constructor `SimulationModel(..)`: Unused argument x_startValues removed.